Pacific Wrecks

 Mission History

 On March 2, 1943 took off from either Garbutt Field or Horn Island Airfield piloted by 1st Lt.
-William A. "Bill" Levitan on a ferry flight bound for 14 Mile Drome near Port Moresby.
+William "Bill" A. Levitan on a ferry flight bound for 14 Mile Drome (Schwimmer) near Port Moresby.
 Accompanying a B-17 Flying Fortress, after crossing the Cape York Peninsula, the formation entered a rain storm and was never seen again.
 This P-38 was presumed lost at sea over the Coral Sea or off the southern coast of New Guinea.
 When this aircraft failed to return it was officially declared Missing In Action (MIA).

 Memorials